 - A. Purpose: The purpose of this Subchapter is to provide the procedure for the review of proposed amendments to the Official Zoning Map (also referred to as "rezonings").
-The County Board may from time to time amend the Official Zoning Map in the manner provided by Wisconsin Statutes Section 59.69 and as specified in this Subchapter. - B. Review process: Columbia County's process for each amendment to the Official Zoning Map (rezoning) is as directed by Wisconsin Statutes Section 59.69 and as follows.
+The County Board may from time to time amend the Official Zoning Map in the manner provided by Wisconsin Statutes Section 59.69 and as specified in this Subchapter, provided that such rezoning is consistent with the County Comprehensive Plan. - B. Review process: Columbia County's process for each amendment to the Official Zoning Map (rezoning) is as directed by Wisconsin Statutes Section 59.69 and as follows.
 A checklist summarizing the local review process is also included in Appendix A which Appendix is not part of the Columbia County Code of Ordinances.
 The following procedures shall be applied in considering amendments: